ontolex/morph/index.md

 The same kind of modelling can be applied to compounds -- i.e., lexemes that are morphologically related to two or more bases; e.g. English  *wallpaper*.

 It should be noted that there is another OntoLex module that was envisaged to be usable also for compounding, namely <i>decomp</i>, devised for the decomposition of complex lexical entries (like Multi-Word Expressions) in their parts.
-However, in OntoLex-<i>decomp</i> the relationship between complex lexical entries and their parts is not reified, as there is no dedicated class, differently than what happens in OntoLex-morph for word formation relations.
+However, in OntoLex-<i>decomp</i>, the relationship between complex lexical entries and their parts is not reified, as there is no dedicated class, differently than what happens in OntoLex-morph for word formation relations.

 As a consequence, to allow for a parallel treatment of different word formation processes (derivation and compounding), a subclass of [=Word Formation Relation=] is introduced for compounding -- namely, [=Compound Relation=].
-This can be considered as a reification of the property <a data-cite="ontolex">[=sub term=]</a> introduced in the <i>decomp</i> module of OntoLex, which be used to decompose lexical entries into other lexical entries: hence, the existence of a compound relation entails that the source lexical entry is a subterm of the compound.
+This can be considered as a reification of the property <a data-cite="ontolex">[=sub term=]</a> introduced in the <i>decomp</i> module of OntoLex, which can be used to decompose lexical entries into other lexical entries: hence, the existence of a compound relation entails that the source lexical entry is a subterm of the compound.
 Since, by definition, compounds have more than one base, there will also be more than one compound relation: one relation with the target compound should be introduced for each of the constituents of the compound.

 <div class="entity" about="morph:CompoundRelation" typeof="owl:Class">